Code-Institute-Submissions/dragonsden/README.md

 - The function that makes images open in modal when clicked was copied from [w3schools](https://www.w3schools.com/howto/howto_css_modal_images.asp).
 - Template for navigation bar copied from [Bootstrap website](https://getbootstrap.com/docs/4.0/components/navbar/)
 ### Media
-- Most of the images on the site, including the hero image was taken from [Pixabay](www.pixabay.com)
+- Most of the images on the site, including the hero image was taken from [Pixabay](https://www.pixabay.com) and [wallpaperflare](https://www.wallpaperflare.com)
-- Some images also taken from [HD wallpapers](www.hdwallpapers.net)
+- Some images also taken from [HD wallpapers](https://www.hdwallpapers.net)
-- The dragon icon and favicon was taken from [FreeIconsPng](www.freeiconspng.com)
+- The dragon icon and favicon was taken from [FreeIconsPng]https://(www.freeiconspng.com)

 ### Acknowledgements